wragge/closed-glams-covid19/index.md

 * 16 March 2020 – Museum is open, but public programs, events, and school visits have been suspended.
 [More info...](https://www.nma.gov.au/visit-us/coronavirus/_recache)

+### National Portrait Gallery

+* 16 March 2020 – Gallery is open, but public programs, education activities, and events have been cancelled.
+[More info...](https://www.portrait.gov.au//content/event-cancellations)

 ## NSW

 ### Art Gallery of NSW